-Alpha Phi Omega-A national service fraternity open to male students.
+Alpha Phi Omega-a national service fraternity open to male students.

-Intercollegiate Knights-A national service fraternity open to men.
+Intercollegiate Knights-a national service fraternity open to men.

-Spurs-A women's service organization open to sophomore women who have shown qualities of scholarship, interest in school events and attributes of leadership and personality.
+Spurs-a women's service organization open to sophomore women who have shown qualities of scholarship, interest in school events and attributes of leadership and personality.

-IK Little Sisters-Women's service honorary.
-Mu Sigma-Music service honorary.
+IK Little Sisters-women's service honorary.